piermafrost/GEOCLIM/README.md

 The name of netCDF files, name and definition of variables (dimensions, attributes...) of GEOCLIM ouputs, split in 4 modules:
 * "COMBINE OUTPUTS": main geochemical variables
 * "GEOGRAPHIC OUTPUTS": continental variables (weathering fields)
-* "ECOGEO OUTPUTS": ecological module (not implemented in current version)
 * "DYNSOIL OUTPUTS": continental variables of DynSoil module (erosion, regolith variables...)

 This section usually doesn't need to be modified, save for indicating which variable to write in the ouputs, or not to (`writevar(*)=FALSE`)